weimanc/game-boy-zero-link-board/README.md

-# Game-Boy-Pico-Link-Board
+# Game-Boy-Zero-Link-Board

 ![Board 3D Render](docs/board-front-3d.png)

+This project is forked from agtbaskara.
+This is the first time I'm using KiCad and Github.
+The experience is very pleasant to build on top of other people's work.
+Check out the [References](#References).

-An Open-Source USB to Gameboy Link Cable Adapter for Raspberry Pi Pico.
+Like agtbaskara, this is another Open-Source USB to Gameboy Link Cable Adapter based around the smaller and cheaper RP2040-Zero.
 Designed with components that are easy to source and solder.

+Game-Boy-Zero-Link-Board offers multiple options to connect your GB link cable.
+- J1 GBA/GBC PCB Edge connector
+- J2 DMG PCB Edge connector
+- J3 DMG/GBA/GBC/IDC combined footprint

+Game-Boy-Zero-Link-Board uses GBVCC (PIN1 of the GB link cable) to power the HV side of the Logic Level Converter.
+This allows the board to autmatically resolve the correct voltage on the GB side.

 Based on stacksmashing Gameboy Link adapter: https://www.youtube.com/watch?v=KtHu693wE9o